pixelpoems/silverstripe-search/README.md

     - title # Title will be added by default if nothing else is defined
     - content # Additional index key
 ```
+Those keys are only for seperating data within the index (more or less for your own structure - this keys wont be displayed in the search result!)

 By default, your index file is named `index.json` and will be placed at `/search/` within your project root directory.
 Add `/search` to your `.gitignore` to prevent index files from being pushed to your git repository.